Abduction, ill-treatment and forced labour in Donbas

 Published: 9 Jan 2018

 Almost four years after the armed conflict in eastern Ukraine began, there is little sign of resolution.
 Though the conflict no longer dominates international news, countless people have been – and continue to be – subjected to a wide range of human rights abuses.
-The European Court of Human Rights has received approximately 3700 applications related to the conflict and the annexation of Crimea, many of which have been lodged against both Russia and Ukraine (December 2017).
-EHRAC and the Ukrainian Helsinki Human Rights Union (UHHRU) have been at the forefront of representing victims of the conflict: in January 2018, the European Court sought responses from the Ukrainian and Russian Governments about what happened to four people whom we represent, when they were detained by armed ‘separatists’ in the Donbas region of eastern Ukraine.
+The European Court of Human Rights has received approximately 4000 applications related to the conflict and the annexation of Crimea, many of which have been lodged against both Russia and Ukraine (December 2018).
+EHRAC and the Ukrainian Helsinki Human Rights Union (UHHRU) have been at the forefront of representing victims of the conflict.
+In Spring 2019, EHRAC and UHHRU replied to the European Court’s questions and the Ukrainian and Russian Governments’ observations about what happened to four people who were detained by armed ‘separatists’ in the Donbas region of eastern Ukraine.

 What happened to them?